 Step 6.
 Set Up an SSL to Protect Your Visitors

 SSL might sound like some technical thing small websites can overlook, but let me tell you it’s not.
-SSL (secure sockets layer) add a layer of encryption to your website which protects all information you receive from your site users.
+SSL (secure sockets layer) adds a layer of encryption to your website which protects all information you receive from your site users.

-If you have forms which take personal contact details, a login form or if you accept payments, you really need this information encrypted so no hackers can get hold of this information.
+If you have forms that take personal contact details, a login form or if you accept payments, you really need this information encrypted so no hackers can get hold of this information.
 Not only that: Google ranking and nonsecure warnings.

 This unavoidable step doesn’t have to be expensive.
 There are plenty of hosting providers offering free SSL certificates.
 Get a free SSL certificate to cover your back and put your visitor’s minds at ease.

 Step 7.
 Do Some Simple SEO (Search Engine Optimization)

 There’s no point in having a website if no-one can find it online.
 Adding an SEO tool is essential to get yourself higher up in search engine rankings.
 Instead of hiring an SEO expert or getting stuck in some tiresome SEO blog, use free tools such as Yoast SEO.

 This WordPress plugin will help you attack the keywords your users are searching, keep your site running quickly, and help you optimize your pages to rank higher in search engines.

 What’s awesome is Yoast has a completely free plan that’s super powerful.

 SEO is not a gimmick and it’s not dead.
 It is a real thing.
 SEO does evolve over time, but it’s not complicated.
 Just do a little research and you’ll get the hang of it.